afrobillionaire/Recruitment-Prediction/README.md

 # Recruitment-Prediction
-Development of a model to predict the success or failure of an application.
+In this project we developped a Machine Learning models to predict to success or failure of an application to a job.
+Language : FR

 The dataset has 11 columns:
 - date - date of the application